andriylagun/internet-shop/README.md

 # To view the project you need:<br>
 Follow the link : https://internet-shop-lagun.herokuapp.com/ <br>
-Click on the "FillData" button for filling admin<br>
-Login as admin: login: bob, password: 123
+Login as admin: login: bob, password: 123 or register new user